 Dentures need to be removed daily for cleaning and should be soaked overnight.
 They require special brushes and cleaning solutions to stay in good shape.

 Implants are cared for like natural teeth.
-Daily brushing, flossing, and routine check-ups are essential to keep the surrounding bone and gums healthy.
+Daily brushing, flossing, and routine check-ups are essential to keep the surrounding bone and gums healthy like routine dental check-ups in Burnaby.

 5. Cost